UniversalDependencies/docs/_ja-dep/acl.md

 shortdef: 'clausal modifier of noun'
 ---

-The dependency type 'acl' is used for relative clauses and clausal complements of nouns.
+The dependency type `acl` is used for relative clauses and clausal complements of nouns.
 For a relative clause, the head of the dependency is the noun modified by the clause, and the dependant is the main predicate of the clause.